shykes/melvin/README.md

-# Melvin: a toy open-source programming agent

-*WARNING: unfinished, experimental software*

-This project is for educational purposes and should not be used for actual production-grade programming tasks.
-There are several great "programming agent" products on the market, including [Devin](https://devin.ai), [Lovable](https://lovable.dev), [Replit Agent](https://replit.com), [V0](https://v0.dev) and many more.
+# Build AI agents with Dagger

+## Overview

+Dagger is best known for [making CI less terrible](https://docs.dagger.io/#what-problem-does-dagger-solve), by transforming a mess of artisanal build scripts into clean containerized functions that can run anywhere.

+But Dagger is actually a complete runtime and programming environment for distributed applications, with unique features such as *repeatability*, *caching*, *tracing*, *platform independence*, and a [growing cross-language ecosystem](https://daggerverse.dev).

+Besides complex build and test workflows, these features are **perfect for running AI agents**.

+This repository explores how and why to use Dagger to build AI agents.

-## Architecture
+## What is Dagger?

+Dagger is a new kind of runtime and programming environment for distributed applications, by the creators of Docker.

+Dagger is open-source, and can be installed on any machine that can run Linux containers.
+This includes Mac and Windows machines with a Docker-compatible tool installed.

+It builds on familiar, proven technology such as [containers](https://github.com/opencontainers/runc), [DAG engines](https://github.com/moby/buildkit) and [GraphQL](https://graphql.org), and integrates them into a development experience that emphasizes *simplicity*, *speed* and *repeatability*.

+- *Simplicity*: quality software is built from simple components, just like Lego bricks.
+- *Speed*: success requires rapid iteration.
+The faster one can iterate, the faster one can improve.
+- *Repeatability*: when components can be trusted to consistently produce the same results under the same conditions, one can build more powerful software, faster.

+As we will see, these principles apply to both *complex builds* and *complex AI workflows*.

+## Building AI agents with Dagger

-Rather than a monolithic application, Melvin is a set of modular components that you can integrate into your application, or use individually.
+Dagger's module system allows implement agentic features as modular components that you can integrate into your application, or use individually.

-Each Melvin module has the following features:
+Each module has the following features:

 - Runs in containers, for maximum portability and reproducibility
 - Can be run from the command-line, or programmatically via an API